 Big Ten Announces Postgraduate Scholarship Recipients

-The Big Ten Conference office announced its annual postgraduate scholarship recipients on Thursday.
-Two student-athletes from each of the 12 Big Ten institutions who plan to continue their education at a graduate degree program were awarded a $7,500 scholarship, based on primarily academic achievements.
+May 12, 2016 The Big Ten Conference office announced its annual postgraduate scholarship recipients on Thursday.
+Two students competing in intercollegiate athletics from each of the 14 Big Ten institutions who plan to continue their education at a graduate degree program were each awarded a $7,500 scholarship, based on primarily academic achievements.